BryantLabUW/Caenorhabditis_RNAseq_Browser/README.md

 ## General Information
 This repository contains source code for the web-based *Caenorhabditis* RNA-seq Browser.
 This app is deployed via Shinyapps.io but can also be run locally.
 See App Setup and App Features sections below for additional details.

-The sections below describe the contents of the primary subfolders within this repository:
+The sections below describe the contents of the primary sub-folders within this repository:

 ### Data
 This folder contains pre-processed data files, including study design files, gene annotations, and digital gene expression lists (vDGEList) containing variance-stabilized, filtered, TMM-normalized RNA-seq data.